brian-carroll/elm_c_wasm/README.md

 - My activity levels!
   - I did lots of work on this during 2018, particularly the 2nd half
-  - Other things in my life got busy in the first half of 2019, but my interest is reviving at the moment and I have more time on my hands again!
+  - I got busy in the first half of 2019, but my interest is reviving at the moment and I have more time on my hands again!
-  - I meant to write some blog posts and see if I could get some interest from the community, but I ended up only writing one.
+  - I meant to write some blog posts about this, but I ended up only writing one so far.
 It was on [first class functions][blogpost].

 &nbsp;